sabinahorincar/bookabook-startup-engineering-project/index.md

-# Welcome to Book a Book, a :romania: ONG
+# Welcome to Book a Book, a romanian ONG
 Why buy a new book if you want to read it only once?
 Book a book is an online library for readers worldwide.
 It works based on a special membership.
 Moreover, you are given the possibility to exchange an old book for a new one!
 It is either a membership or an old book.

 ## The problem